Levi S. Backus

-Levi Strong Backus (1803–1868) is widely considered the first deaf editor of America, if not the world.
+Levi Strong Backus (1803–1868) is widely considered the first deaf editor in America, if not the world.
 He ran a newspaper called the Radii.

 Life

 Levi Strong Backus was born in Hebron, Connecticut.
 He was named after his grandfather, Levi Strong.

 In winter of 1836, Backus started a newspaper called the Radii which he ran for 33 years.
 Backus seems to have tried to raise awareness of his paper in 1837, as records show he sent copies to newspapers in Alabama and Michigan.
 The first issue, published in 1837, describes the oppression of deaf people and Backus argues "many persons of his class are deaf and dumb only in name" and that sign will become the universal mode of communication.
 The masthead of the Radii was a fingerspelt version of the title.

 In 1838 and 1839, he "petitioned the State Legislature for funding to distribute his paper free of charge to all deaf persons in the state".
-The press, in 1940, burnt down so Backus started again in Fort Plain and renamed it Montgomery County Phoenix but was known as Radii and Phoenix.
+The press, in 1840, burnt down so Backus started again in Fort Plain and renamed it Montgomery County Phoenix but was known as Radii and Phoenix.
 In 1844, he once again applied to the Legislature for subsidy to send out the paper to deaf people in New York.
 In his application, he says he "verily believes that he is the first and only deaf mute editor in the world..."

 The success of Backus led to deaf institutes beginning their own papers, known as the Little Paper Family, the first being in 1847.
 Around 1870, Backus sold Radii to Kenry C. Rider who renamed it the Deaf-Mute's Journal in 1872.